 CockroachDB is a scalable, fault-tolerant, SQL database built on a transactional and strongly-consistent key-value store.
-It is backed by RocksDB and uses distributed consensus algorithm to ensure consistency, it is inspired by Spanner wait commit to implement serializable.
-It is currently in beta.
-(Because CockroachDB is rapidly changing, so many findings are based on design document, outdated documentation or available code.)
+It is backed by RocksDB and uses the Raft distributed consensus algorithm to ensure consistency.

 CockroachDB is inspired by Google’s Spanner and F1 to address fault tolerance and distributed consistency.

 Transactions in CockroachDB is implemented